andrewapperley/AFFNetworking/README.md

 =============

 AFFNetworking is networking wrapper that provides an easy way to interface with a server using signed (oAuth) and unsigned requests.
 It features support for uploading, downloading, progress, streaming data, RESTful requests.
-Based on NSURLConnection, NSOperation, and NSOperationQueue it will be a fast and easy way to send/receive data from/to a server and takes away all the hassle of writing the barebones code yourself, allowing you worry about your project instead.
+As AFFNetworking is based on NSURLConnection, NSOperation, and NSOperationQueue it will be a fast and easy way to send/receive data from/to a server and takes away all the hassle of writing the barebones code yourself, allowing you worry about your project instead.

 **oAuth will be added in the near future**